St. Mary's NATIONAL CATHOLIC CHURCH

 Communion

 Bp.
 Tom: This is the Lamb of God who takes away the sins of the world.
-Happy are those who are called to his supper.
+Happy are those who are called to the supper of the lamb!

 All: Lord, I am not worthy that you should enter under my roof, but only say the word and I shall be healed.